Yair-T/passwordtools/README.md

 ------------
-Legal clarification: The service is provided "as is".
+clarification: The service is provided "as is".
 The tool does not prevent account hacking, the use is the sole responsibility of the user.
 No warranty of any kind is given.